Posts

 Image

 Despite being the highest standard of highway in the world, the Interstate Highway System has a few highways which, despite being fully part of the system, do not carry such a signed designation.
 This mirrors Illinois' Unmarked Highway System, although there are far fewer unsigned Interstates.
-Image" I-296 acknowledged on a 1978 Michigan Map.
-I-296 is the "hidden" designation for US-131 between I-96 an I-196 in Grand Rapids. ( Interstate-Guide.com ) Since I began learning about the Interstate System in my youth, the fact that there existed "hidden" Interstates fascinated me.
+Image: Grand Rapids Public Library via Fox 17 online Interstate-Guide.com maintains a list of unsigned Interstate Highways.
+Since I began learning about the Interstate System in my youth, the fact that there existed "hidden" Interstates fascinated me.
 Today we'll go over some of these routes, and why they aren't signed as an Interstate.
 Alaska & Puerto Rico: The Interstate Highway System at its inception was much different than it is today, with regard to funding.
 During the initial construction of the system, 90% of the funds for the roads were provided by the Federal Government.
-Most Interstate highway projects to
+Most Interstate highway projects today are funded with a mix of federal, state and l...

 Magilligan Point's Abandoned Railway